 Option 1 — Building Your Own Dashboard

+My honest experience: I tried this.
+It took hours.
 Output was less polished than Mission Control.
+I don't recommend.

 Option 2 — Other GitHub Open-Source Dashboards

 There are several OpenClaw dashboard options on GitHub.
+Some are good, some are buggy, and most lack features Mission Control has.

 Option 3 — Default OpenClaw Setup

-You can interact via the standard gateway.
+OpenClaw comes with limited default monitoring.
+You can see basics in terminal and you can interact via the standard gateway.

+My honest experience: functional but limited.
 For multi-agent work, you NEED a dashboard.

 🔥 Want my Mission Control vs alternatives playbook?
 Inside the AI Profit Boardroom, I share my comparison data, decision rules for picking dashboards, and 30-day road map.
 Plus 6-hour OpenClaw course and weekly live coaching.
-2,800+ members. → Get the playbook
+3,000+ members. → Get the playbook

 Option 4 — Mission Control By Builder Labs